Bobastic/Build-Comparator/README.md

 ## Use case examples

 - How much more damage do I get with 69 STR compared to 54 STR on all these weapons?
-- Is Cold->Keen better than Cold->Magic for this inventory?
+- Is Cold -> Lightning better than Cold -> Magic for this inventory?
 - Fire + Flaming Strike buff or Heavy + Lightning Grease?
 - How broken is Sacred Blade?
-- What is the best build for BKH and Cleanrot between these three?
+- What is the best build for BKH and Dismounter between these three?

 ## So what does it actually do?